This year, Daylight Saving Time ends on Sunday, Nov. 6

 The time change officially takes place at 2 a.m., but you don’t have to spring out of bed and move the big hand on your clock back an hour.
 The change is automatic for most smartphones, computers, tablets and other digital devices.

-If you’re still using an analog alarm clock, you’ll probably want to move it back before you go to sleep on Saturday or when you wake up the next morning.
-We hope you enjoy the extra hour of sleep.
+before you go to sleep on Saturday or when you wake up the next morning.
+We

-approaching, which means it's that confusing time of year again when everyone scrambles to remember whether they have to turn their clocks forward or backward.
+Get ready to fall back — and have a sunnier morning commute!
+Daylight Savings Time 2016 is quickly approaching, which means it's that confusing time of year again when everyone scrambles to remember whether they have to turn their clocks forward or backward.

 As always, Daylight Savings Time is a good time to remember to swap the batteries in your family's smoke and carbon monoxide detectors for fresh ones.
 You know, because safety first.

-Another friendly reminder: Most areas of the United States observe DST, except for Arizona, Hawaii and several overseas territories, including Puerto Rico, the United States Virgin Islands, Guam, the Northern Mariana Islands and American Samoa.
+friendly reminder: Most areas of the United States observe DST, except for

 No comments: